buildsi/compilerops/association-analysis/hill-climb/README.md

 ## Post Analysis

+### Clustering

-This is the plan!
+First, let's just read in the data and look for clusters (similar This is the plan!
 This will require using the [tokens](../tokens).
 This is also subject to change!

 **Preparation**: Take the union of all the tokens.
 Encode the token counts in each dimension.